Kotlin/kotlin-by-example/examples/02_control_flow/03_Ranges.md

 </div>

-1. Iterating over a range starting from 0 up to 3 (inclusive).
+1. Iterates over a range starting from 0 up to 3 (inclusive).
-2. Iterating over a range with a custom increment step for consecutive elements.
+2. Iterates over a range with a custom increment step for consecutive elements.
-5. Iterating over a range in _reverse_ order.
+5. Iterates over a range in _reverse_ order.

 Char ranges are also supported: